Cleomella longipes

 Cleomella longipes, the Chiricahua Mountain stinkweed, is a plant species native to northern Mexico and to the southwestern United States.
 It has been reported from Chihuahua, San Luis Potosí, trans-Pecos Texas, New Mexico (Grant and Hidalgo Counties) Arizona (Cochise County).
 It is found on saline or alkaline flats at elevations of 500–1000 m.

+Description

 Cleomella longipes is a sparsely-branched annual herb up to 80 cm tall.
 Leaves are narrowly elliptic, up to 5 cm long.
 Flowers are borne in racemes at the top of the plant and on the tips of branches.
 Sepals are green, petals yellow, up to 9 mm long and 4 mm wide.
+The bloom period is between the months of May and September.
+It is a smooth annual plant.
+The leaves shape is lanceolate, oblanceolate, or oblong.
+The leaves have a glabrous pubescent.
+The leaf apex is either acute or emarginate.